 Expectation 1: I can recover all my stuff in the event that a tornado picks up my house and sends it to Oz.
 This is obviously not met, as my file content is the same, but now I somehow have to remember what I protected, and how.

-Expectation #2: Any sensitive document I have is still encrypted even if it is accessible to someone who hacked my carbonite account.
+Expectation #2: Any sensitive document I have is still encrypted even if it is accessible to someone who hacked my carbonite account, I´m glad I got this managed services provider who keeps everything I have safe in my accounts and computer.
 What good is all that “upload it encrypted”, if the payload is no longer encrypted at the file level.
 I would have expected to have access to a mirror image of my filesystem, that can be recovered “as-is”, so that I only have to worry about buying a new Mac, not trying to figure out what was encrypted, and whatever other property the file had pre-upload.

 In case there is any confusion, I’m less than thrilled.